Empowering Departments to Deliver Great Content

-The Department Web Framework is a free service provided by the Marketing & Communications team in the UW College of Arts and Sciences.
-We design and build websites for A&S departments, so they can focus on writing and editing the content.
-Learn more about the features of these sites.
+The Department Web Framework is a free service provided by the UW College of Arts & Sciences Marketing & Communications team.
+We design, build, and host websites for the College's departments, so they can focus on their content and communication strategies.

-Our fall quarter Department Web Framework users group will be Tuesday, October 25, from 2:00-3:00pm in CMU 202 (Simpson Center conference room).
+Our next Department Web Framework users group will be Tuesday, April 18, from 1:00-2:00pm in CMU 202 (Simpson Center conference room).

 The topic will be web analytics.
 We’ll give you a tour of the Google Analytics interface, talk about how you can use this information to improve your sites, and share some insights gleaned from looking at the data from all departments in the framework.
 Bring a laptop and you can follow along and explore your own unit’s reports.

 We are pleased to announce that the Department of Mathematics is the first unit from the Natural Sciences Division to join the Department Web Framework.
 Visit their new site at https://math.washington.edu